-- c) They have demonstrated competence in that second functional area during the previous two (2) calendar years by successfully completing within a schedule of assigned duty per Article 5.3.1 an assignment directly related to the second functional area of not less than sixty (60) duty days for non-instructional regular employees, or three hundred and sixty (360) contact hours per Article 5 for vocational regular instructional employees, or one hundred and eighty (180) contact hours per Article 5 for University Studies and Career/Technology regular instructional employees. - 13.1.5.4 Should it become necessary for the College to introduce a new regular position which would in turn necessitate adding a functional area to those listed in Article 13.1.5, the College President may do so at any time, and will meet the requirements of this Collective Agreement by providing the President of the Faculty Association with a copy of the amended list referred to in Article 13.1.5. and a copy of the amended list referred to in Article 13.1.5. - 13.1.5.4.1 A current Regular employee assigned by the College to a new functional area will not have the new functional area designated as one of her/his two functional areas until they qualify per clause 13.1.5.1 or 13.1.5.3. - 13.1.5.4.2 A current employee who is placed in a new functional area as a result of a posting may immediately have the new functional area designated as one of their two functional areas.
+- d) They have demonstrated competence in that second functional area during the previous two (2) calendar years by successfully completing within a schedule of assigned duty per Article 5.3.1 an assignment directly related to the second functional area of not less than sixty (60) duty days for non-instructional regular employees, or three hundred and sixty (360) contact hours per Article 5 for vocational regular instructional employees, or one hundred and eighty (180) contact hours per Article 5 for University Studies and Career/Technology regular instructional employees. - 13.1.5.3.1 A faculty member who is currently listed with a second functional area will retain that second functional area.
+If a faculty member's primary functional area changes, their previous primary functional area will become their second functional area. - 13.1.5.3.2 In January of each year, a faculty member may apply to be listed on the seniority list in a second functional area.
+Such application must be forwarded to the faculty member's Dean or Director on or before January 31. - 13.1.5.3.3 In February each year, the seniority list will be amended as per successful applications from article 13.1.5.3.2 - 13.1.5.3.4 A faculty member can only have one second functional area.
+If a faculty member successfully applies for a second functional area, per article 13.1.5.3.2, and they already have a second functional area, the previous second functional area will be removed. - 13.1.5.4 Should it become necessary for the College to introduce a new regular position which would in turn necessitate adding a functional area to those listed in Article 13.1.5, the College President may do so at any time, and will meet the requirements of this Collective Agreement by providing the President of the Faculty Association with a copy of the amended list referred to in Article 13.1.5. and a copy of the amended list referred to in Article 13.1.5.1.
+Reactivation of inactive functional areas will follow the same process. - 13.1.5.4.1 A current Regular employee assigned by the College to a new functional area will not have the new functional area designated as one of her/his two functional areas until they qualify per clause 13.1.5.1 or 13.1.5.3.

+13.1.5.4.2 A current employee who is placed in a new functional area as a result of a posting may immediately have the new functional area designated as one of their two functional areas.

+13.1.6 Seniority

-- 13.1.6 Seniority - 13.1.6.1 Calculation for Regular Employees
+13.1.6.1 Calculation for Regular Employees